 ISO

-It’s one of the three main camera settings that will either brighten up or darken your photo.
-Typical ISO ranges between 100 – 3600.
-ISO 100 is the lowest and the darkest option.
-With the numbers increasing, so does the same with photo brightness.
-For example, ISO 200 is two times brighter than ISO 100.
+ISO is one of the three primary camera settings that can brighten or darken your photo.
+Typical ISO values range from 100 to 3600.
+ISO 100 represents the lowest and darkest setting.
+As the ISO value increases, the brightness of the photo does as well.
+For instance, ISO 200 is twice as bright as ISO 100.

-ISO number depends on the shooting conditions.
-Is it a bright sunny day or low-light twilight?
-Most cameras will adjust the ISO level automatically, but you should also know how these values affect your photos.
-For example, the higher the ISO number, the more it has color noise.
+The shooting conditions determine the appropriate ISO number.
+Are you shooting on a bright sunny day or during low-light twilight?
+While most cameras will adjust the ISO level automatically, it’s essential to understand how these values impact your photos.
+For instance, a higher ISO number tends to introduce more color noise.

 Aperture

-However, when you want to improve your expertise, you should avoid automatic settings.
-Learning how the main components, shutter speed, aperture, and ISO works in between and shooting in a manual will improve your photography skills in the long term.
-Start to shoot on a manual like an aperture priority (Av) and manual mode (M).
+However, if you’re keen on honing your craft, you should avoid automatic settings.
+Familiarizing yourself with the interplay of shutter speed, aperture, and ISO and practicing manual shooting will significantly enhance your skills over time.
+Begin with aperture priority (Av) and manual mode (M).

 Focusing